 To determine the contribution of archaea to these populations, we combined FISH with our cell counting methods.
 We were unable to count archaea in the STR sample above background control values Table 2.
 During our bacterial cell counts, no eukaryotes were visible in the WCL water samples.
 To confirm this, we counted cells in 10 L samples Table 2.

 To determine whether the very low planktonic cell numbers in WCL represented a statistical outlier, samples were collected for counting from WCL over the course of six years and analyzed in two independent laboratories, using a variety of separation techniques to obtain more robust counting data.
 Our data Table 2 indicated that cell numbers within WCL are relatively constant, with at an average of 2.
-The results from all methods across three separate sampling periods ranged from 1.
+The results from all methods across three separate sampling periods ranged from 1.get link

 Karst Hydrogeology and Geomorphology - Karst Hydrogeology and Geomorphology - Wiley Online Library